 The operating hours are Thursdays–Sundays from 10:00 am – 4:00 pm.
 The park charges no fees.

 Location: Crosses several towns, including Baltimore

-Check out this historic trail following the footsteps of the nation’s Founding Fathers and explore the early history of America.
+Check out this historic trail, following in the footsteps of the nation’s Founding Fathers, and explore the early history of America.

 The trail encompasses 680 miles of land and water routes used by the allied armies of General George Washington and French Lieutenant General Comte Jean de Rochambeau.

 It stretches through nine states on the East Coast and covers metropolitan areas, scenic trails, historic sites, and national parks.
 Some major points to stop at include:

 - Baltimore National Heritage Area